 Professor Christopher Cooper

-Chris Cooper is Professor in the School of Events, Tourism and Hospitality at Leeds Beckett University in the UK.
+Chris Cooper is Professor in the School of Events, Tourism and Hospitality Management at Leeds Beckett University in the UK.
 He gained his undergraduate degree and PhD in Geography from University College London.

 Chris has more than forty years experience in tourism and has worked as a researcher and teacher in every region of the world.
 He gained experience in tour operation working for Thomson Travel before returning to academic life.

 Chris was Co-Founder of Progress in Tourism, Hospitality and Recreation Research and the International Journal of Tourism Research and is now the Co-Editor of Current Issues In Tourism.
 He is a member of the editorial board for leading tourism, hospitality and leisure journals and has authored a number of leading text and research books in tourism, including ‘Essentials of Tourism’ for Sage.
 He is the co-series editor of the influential Channel View book series ‘Aspects of Tourism’.